negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     y = outputs["Out"].val
     print(vs)

-The values randomly chosen are returned by `random_specify`.
+The values randomly chosen are returned by :code:`random_specify`.
 This function simply iterates through the hyperparameters that have not been assigned a value yet and chooses a value randomly among the possible ones.
 After choosing all these values, the resulting search space looks like this.